 States in India that are leading solar power revolution such as- Gujarat, Telangana, Rajasthan, Tamil Nadu, AP etc are moving towards using energy storage for better reliability of the solar energy adoption.
 Also, states that have been using diesel generator are showing interest in using solar energy with storage capacity by comparing the cost savings in the future.

-Government of India’s National Energy Storage Mission has made headway in aligning different solar energy systems and electrical in one platform such as- electric vehicles.
-With Li-ion technology cost falling consistently, solar energy storage demand in expected to rise higher in upcoming years.
+Government of India’s National Energy Storage Mission has made headway in aligning different solar energy systems in one platform such as- electric vehicles.
+With Li-ion technology cost falling consistently, solar energy storage demand is expected to rise higher in upcoming years.
 India has recently tendered a major solar PV + energy storage project (20 MW SPV + 28 MWh storage) in Andaman.
 Several more are in the pipeline in FY 2019-20.

-Government of India is also focusing on providing electricity to rural households accompanied with solar power storage solutions. and it plans to install 10,000 micro/mini grids with energy storage in recent year.
+Government of India is also focusing on providing electricity to rural households accompanied with solar power storage solutions.
+And it plans to install 10,000 micro/mini grids with energy storage in recent year.